wangziqi2013/wangziqi2013.github.io/_posts/2023-01-16-flatstore.markdown

 Garbage Collection (GC) on a set of background GC threads.
 The GC threads will select log segments based on the liveness of the segment.
 Liveness is defined as the percentage of key-value pairs that are still up-to-date and can be calculated by querying with the index.
+After a log segment is selected for GC, the GC threads will then copy all the live pairs from the segment to a newly allocated segment, updates the index, and then deallocate the old log segment.
+The index is updated using atomic instructions without blocking foreground activity, and hence the GC can proceed in parallel with regular operations.